your French knitting companion

 Comparison of clear well-lit sweater photo versus blurry dark photo for pattern generation

 Start simple.
-If you're new to recreating patterns, begin with a basic stockinette sweater before tackling cables or colorwork.
+If you're new to recreating patterns, choose a basic drop-shoulder or raglan sweater in stockinette before attempting cables, colorwork, or complex construction.
+Master the principles first, then layer in complexity.

-Keep notes.
-Whether you're using manual calculations or an AI tool, document your process.
-You'll thank yourself when you want to make modifications or knit it again.
+Keep detailed notes.
+Whether you're using manual calculations or an AI-generated pattern, document every decision you make.
+Note needle sizes, yarn lot numbers, any modifications, and your actual row counts as you knit.
+You'll thank yourself when you want to knit a second version or adjust the fit.

 When to Use Each Method

-Manual reverse engineering is great when you enjoy the puzzle of figuring out construction, have experience with pattern math, or want complete control over every detail.
+Manual reverse engineering is the right choice when you genuinely enjoy the puzzle of deconstructing construction, have solid experience with pattern math and garment shaping, or want absolute control over every stitch count and shaping decision.
+It's also ideal when the sweater has unusual or complex construction that benefits from human interpretive judgment.

-Many knitters use a hybrid approach: letting AI handle the initial pattern generation, then tweaking the details manually.
+Many knitters use a hybrid approach: letting AI handle the initial pattern generation and stitch count calculations, then reviewing and tweaking the specific shaping, stitch patterns, or construction details manually.
+This combines the speed of automation with the nuance of human craftsmanship.

 Common Mistakes to Avoid